Ru

 Applications:

-● Medical Apparatuses: Silver traces are used in pacemakers and diagnostic devices.
-Consumers insert these traces into PCB boards to improve equipment performance.
+Silver traces are used in pacemakers and diagnostic devices.
+What is the basic purpose?
+These traces are inserted into PCBs to improve equipment performance.
 It allows them to collect accurate information from sensitive machines.

-● Consumer Electronics: the manufacturer focuses on making conquer electronics with safety measures.
+PCB companies like PCBasic focus on making safe and reliable electronics.
 Silver traces provide an additional layer for soldering to the PCB.
 This increases the application's lifespan and wearability.

 Gold (Au)

 Gold is an expensive material compared to other metals.
-But it provides varying properties.
+However, gold has a range of properties.
 You can incorporate this material to create durable traces of circuit boards.
 Besides its primary features ( corrosion resistance, flexibility, and thermal capacity), it enables strong bonding among wires.
 This material is biocompatible and melts quickly.
 The manufacturer can recycle this component for novel yield production.

 Properties: